 Even when you back up the device in secure mode, you have the ability to save the entry in your keychain with the ThisDeviceOnly option that ensures that your data is saved only on the current device, and that way it does not get backed up.

 One aspect of the Keychain implementation on iOS devices is that whatever you store in it, is locked to that device or its backup.
-On an OSX device (Macbook, Mac Pro, iMac), the keychain is stored under the user’s ~/Library/Keychains/ path, and the files there can be copied to a different Mac and imported in its keychain, if you know the password to the keychains.
+On an OSX device (Macbook, Mac Pro, or iMac), the keychain is stored under the user’s ~/Library/Keychains/ path, and the files there can be copied to a different Mac and imported in its keychain, if you know the password to the keychains.

 The Keychain from an iOS device can only be backed up when you back up the iOS device in encrypted mode, so it is fairly inaccessible to the normal user.

-To save and access data in the keychain, Apple provides to any application the API called Apple Keychain Services
+To save and access data in the keychain, Apple provides to any application the API called Apple Keychain Services.

 The Apple Keychain Services